housecanary/hc-api-python/housecanary/hc_api_excel_concat/README.rst

 - -o FILE --output=FILE

     Optional.
 A file name for the Excel output.
 The file name you specify should have the ``.xlsx`` extension.
 Defaults to ``output.xlsx``

+- -f PATH --files=PATH

+    Optional.
+A path to save the individual Excel files for each address.
+If not specified, the individual files are not saved.

 - -e ENDPOINT --endpoint=ENDPOINT